sergeyklay/space-wrangler/README.md

 * [Git](https://git-scm.com/) >= 1.7.0

 > [!NOTE]
-> While this project might hypothetically work with Python 3.8 or earlier
+> While this toolkit might hypothetically work with Python 3.8 or earlier
 > versions, I have not tested it on those versions.
 As such, I cannot guarantee
 > its functionality on these older versions of Python.
 Given the age of these
 > versions, if issues arise, I do not plan to address them.